-This course seeks to provide students with a broader access to the host culture and enable them to participate in daily social life.
+This course is provided online prior to the students arriving in-country.
+It seeks to provide students with a broader access to the host culture and enable them to participate in daily social life.
 Developing conversation and comprehension skills enhances students' interactive research throughout the semester.
 By the end of the course, students should be able to function easily in discussions relating to their personal interests.